hakaru-dev/hakaru/docs/transforms/simplify.md

 weights.
 If the stronger sense of equivalence is needed, the output of `Simplify` can be passed to `normalize`.

+Historical note: the `Simplify` subcommand of `hk-maple` used to be known as a seperate command named `simplify`.
+If you encounter `simplify someprog.hk
+<options>` in this documentation, you may replace it by `hk-maple someprog.hk
+<options>`.

 ### Disintegrate
 The Maple disintegrator is an alternative implementation of the program transformation described in [Disintegrate].
 Semantically, the Maple